stefanhgm/stefanhgm.github.io-old/index.md

 </p>

 <p style="font-size: 15px;">
-After I finished my degree I started a PhD at the Institute of Medical Informatics in Münster.
+After I finished my degree I started a PhD at the <a href="https://www.medizin.uni-muenster.de/imi/das-institut/team/arbeitsgruppe-health-informatics/stefan-hegselmann-m-sc/">Institute of Medical Informatics</a> in Münster.
 There I redeveloped the
 <a href="https://medical-data-models.org/">MDM-Portal</a>, a research
 infrastructure to share clinical metadata.
 I got also involved in some further research regarding interoperability and reuse of metadata.
 My